-Dome9 Continuous Compliance extends the capabilities of the Compliance Engine by evaluating your cloud environments continuously, and notifying you of any changes in the security posture of any of them.
+CloudGuard Dome9 Continuous Compliance extends the capabilities of the Compliance Engine by evaluating your cloud environments continuously, and notifying you of any changes in the security posture of any of them.
 You can apply the same policies that you use with the Compliance Engine, with rules built using the GSL language.
-Receive notification of findings or of changes by email, on the Dome9 Console, or through AWS SNS.
+Receive notification of findings or of changes by email, on the CloudGuard Dome9 Alert Console, or through AWS SNS.

-You set up Continuous Compliance by associating compliance rules bundles with your cloud accounts, and then associating them with Notification Policies, which indicate how the results are to be sent to you.
-This is a continuous compliance policy.
-You can easily associate several bundles with a single account, or associate a single bundle to a number of accounts, across different cloud platforms.
+You also associate Notification Policies to the compliance association.
+This indicates how the findings are to be sent to you.
+You can configure several compliance bundles to be applied to a single account, and can configure several notification options (for example, email reports, SMS alerts, etc.).
 Different Notification Policies can be associated with each cloud account or bundle, so you can direct specific findings to target audiences, at the time and in the way most effective for them.

-automatic continuous evaluation of your cloud environments with policy bundles that you select
+Automatic continuous evaluation of your cloud environments with policy bundles that you select

-granular notifications to relevant individuals or teams
+Granular notifications to relevant individuals or teams

-evaluate cross-account and cross-platform
+Evaluate cross-account and cross-platform